sumanthch/cse6242/README.md

-# cse6242
+# deploy-models
-This repo contains code for the cse6242 course project
+This repository contains code to deploy models for cse6242 project